Shiksha Saath Mobile App to monitor and evaluate education system in schools, e-Samwad to connect teachers and parents

 CV Raman virtual classroom to make optimum use of technology

-Jai Ram Thakur said that use of new technology is not only helpful in prompt delivery of public services, but also beneficial in monitoring of various on-going projects.
+Jai Ram Thakur said that use of new technology is not only helpful in prompt delivery of public services but also beneficial in the monitoring of various on-going projects.
 The two new apps launched by the education department would help in bringing out qualitative improvement in education.
 He said that CV Raman virtual classroom would be introduced in the State which would provide teaching facilities to the students of various schools through optimum use of technology.

-The Chief Minister also launched “Shiksha Saath Mobile App” for monitoring and evaluating the education system in the schools which would work off line as well.
+The Chief Minister also launched “Shiksha Saath Mobile App” for monitoring and evaluating the education system in the schools which would work off the line as well.
 He also launched “e-Samwad mobile app” to create direct contact with the teachers and parents under the Samgra Shiksha Abhiyan.
 This would be made available to over 15,000 schools of the State.